shehzabcodecraft/cloudmc-api-docs-fork/source/includes/administration/_organizations.md

 ## Organizations
-Organizations are the largest logical grouping of users, environments and resources available in CloudMC.
+Organizations are the largest logical grouping of users, environments and resources available in Cox Edge.
 Each organization is isolated from other organizations.
-It has its own subdomain (`[entryPoint].CloudMC`) and is protected by its own customizable system [roles](#administration-roles).
+It has its own subdomain (`[entryPoint].Cox Edge`) and is protected by its own customizable system [roles](#administration-roles).
 An administrator that must manage its sub-organizations environments or provisioned resources can do so by having the `Access other levels` permission.
 Additionally, provisioned resource usage is metered at the organization level facilitating cost tracking.

 <!-------------------- LIST ORGANIZATIONS -------------------->